atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 I spent an hour in the most agreeable manner with her, then took leave, and returned home.
 In the evening, her brother and Sir James came.
 I felt an awkward confusion as loon as they entered the room.
 Fitzherbert introduced him to Lord and Lady Spencer, who received Sini with politeness
 [ 134 ]
 and affability.
-The evening passed away in a most agreeable manner : We had a little concert after tea, which lasted ’till ten o’clock; we then adjourned to the parlour, where was a little elegant supper set out, and spent the remaining two hours very sociably.
+The evening passed away in a most agreeable manner: We had a little concert after tea, which lasted ’till ten o’clock; we then adjourned to the parlour, where was a little elegant supper set out, and spent the remaining two hours very sociably.
 The gentlemen then left us, and we retired to rest.

 You may be sure I strictly scrutinized Sir James’s behaviour during the time he was with us, and can, without vanity, say, his whole conduct bespoke the Lover.
 His attention to me was exceedingly particular, and I was satisfied.
 As for the amiable Cockburn, I really pitied him; he did
 [ 135 ]